 - Drawings are sent to one another electronically.

 - It can keep track of where the quantities came from.

 How do you calculate construction cost?

 A cost estimator uses operational estimating, which is building up operation costs based on first principles.
-Which involves the cost total of equipment, labour, and materials.
-This method embraces all the time required for the equipment and labour to be used in the project.
+Which involves the cost total of equipment, labor, and materials.
+This method embraces all the time required for the equipment and labor to be used in the project.

 To also confirm the cost plan accuracy, cost checking is activated.
 This is the execution of the cost-component component in the design process.
 This makes sure that the budget set at the stage of feasibility will equate to the lower tender acting as a basis of tendering.